 Securing Windows XP after Microsoft ends support in April 2014 is not going to be an easy job.
-In fact its going to be nearly impossible!
-But given the ground realities where around 28% users still use Windows XP, and considering the fact that there are many still many home users from various parts of the world, who just would not be able to afford to upgrade to a newer version of the Windows operating system, securing their computers is going to a big challenge!
+In fact, it’s going to be nearly impossible!
+StatCounter says Windows XP market share is around 19% whereas NetApplication says it is around 29%.
+Both have their own methodology of calculating this.
+Given the ground realities where a bulk still uses Windows XP and considering the fact that there are many still many home users from various parts of the world, who just would not be able to afford to upgrade to a newer version of the Windows operating system, securing their computers is going to a big challenge!

 Microsoft wants this figure to come down to around 10% globally by the time it ends its support in April 2014.
 But, although the figure may (or may not) come down, the figures in developing countries will continue to be high.
 There will still be those users, in some countries, who will predominantly still be using this outdated operating system.

 When Microsoft ends support for Windows XP, it will stop releasing security and other updates for it.
 It will even stop supporting Microsoft Security Essentials on Windows XP.
 And once Microsoft stops providing security patches and updates to Windows XP SP3 and Microsoft Security Essentials, it will become an open playground for hackers and malware pushers.
 It will effectively have a zero-day vulnerability in perpetuity!
 You can read more about the risks of staying with Windows XP after End Of Support.

 Although Microsoft will stop supporting Windows XP, there will be many software companies who will continue to support it.
 Several security companies like have already announced their intentions to continue supporting their antivirus and security software for Windows XP.
 But it is indeed a question – how long would other software companies want to support a platform that is practical for all purposes, dead in the water.
 Of course one cannot discount the fact that in case of an outbreak, Microsoft might just be compelled to release some security updates under public pressure – but that’s another question.